The authkey module for GeoServer allows for a very simple authentication protocol designed for

 OGC clients that cannot handle any kind of security protocol, not even the HTTP basic authentication.

-For these clients the module allows a minimal form of authentication by appending a unique key in the URL that is used as the sole authentication token.
-Obviously this approach is open to security token sniffing and must always be associated with the use of HTTPS connections.
+For these clients the module allows a minimal form of authentication by appending a unique key in the

 Where authkey=ef18d7e7-963b-470f-9230-c7f9de166888 is associated to a specific user (more on this later).